 Sales to the United States Government: The United States Government is the purchaser when it makes direct payment to the seller.
-A sale to the United States Government of tangible personal property is in Indiana if it is shipped from an office, store, warehouse, or other place of storage in Indiana.
+A sale to the United States Government of tangible personal property is in this state if it is shipped from an office, store, warehouse, or other place of storage in this state.
 See above rules for sales other than tangible personal property if such sales are made to the United States Government.